rafael-santiago/eutherpe/doc/TROUBLESHOOTING-EN.md

 Once with a `root` prompt, edit the file `/etc/eutherpe/player.cache`, doing the following:

 - Locate in the file the configuration `"Authenticated":true` and change it to `"Authenticated":false`.
+  You can run the following incantation `sed -i 's/"Authenticated":true/"Authenticated":false/g' /etc/eutherpe/player.cache`, too.
 - Still in the file, locate the configuration `"HashKey":"<a bunch of symbols>"` and replace it to `"HashKey":""`.
+You can run the following incantantion `sed -i 's/"HashKey":".*"/"HashKey":""/g' /etc/eutherpe/player.cache`, too.
 - Save the changes done in `/etc/eutherpe/player.cache`.
+If you did the `sed` incantation, you do not need to save anything.
 - From the `root` `prompt` execute `systemctl restart eutherpe`.
 - `Log off` from `root` session (jot down `exit` in the `root` `prompt`).
 - Now browse `Eutherpe` from your `web browser`, it will not ask for password anymore.